 IX.
-Coaming and Jigs
+Coaming and jigs

 The coaming is a lip around the top edge of the cockpit so lobsters don’t wash over the deck and get after the pimento cheese sandwiches.